simhead/CBA_MFT_CICD/README.md

 # CBA_MFT_CICD

+How to use script:
+1. git clone the source
+2. cd to ./CBA/MFT/CICD/scripts folder
+3. exec script: ./axway-mft-build.sh <option server or edge>
+   eg. ./axway-mft-build.sh server
+4. check running ports after installation done netstat -nlt

+NOTE: Below is the procedure to obtain property files required by the script

 Silent installation –
 A silent installation method is available.
 This method of installation allows you to carry out an installation without any questions being asked by the installer.
 To perform a silent installation:
 1. Start the SecureTransport install in normal mode.